-AI — we may use a stand-in for ourselves but it could be one more in-tune with our psyche and one which we may have greater confidence in. we could even have a hand in its creation directly such as programming it.
+At our burial / memorial place, we may use a stand-in for ourselves but it could be one more in-tune with our psyche and one which we may have greater confidence in. we could even have a hand in its creation directly such as programming it.
 Also, since we are in fact made up of all the influences of our experiences, but our experiences are left as traces and memories, and we become a part of all the others with whom we interact, share experience — we become aspects of their memories, we become traces in their personalities.
-And so a storytelling AI, one that at first tells our stories, our memories, would go on to evolve our trace like other humans, but also could evolve to incorporate its own experiences with visitors into its stories, its memories.
-Beautiful propagation, interconnectedness.
+And so a storytelling or interactive gravesite, one that at first tells our stories, our memories, would go on to evolve our trace like other humans, but also could capture engagement with it at the gravesite, thus incorporating experiences with visitors into future engagement with later visitors, Similar to a memory book, but more abstracted and more interactive, to maintain authenticity but also inspire a sense of wonder and ‘magic’.
+Reinforce beautiful propagation, interconnectedness.

 Graveyards: memorials but not often archives.
 They can make for interesting material if we think of famous ones, public space, re-visitation like replayability.